cosmos/ibc-go/docs/requirements/ics27-multiplexed-requirements.md

 ## Objectives

-Enable different account types, to be controlled remotely
+- Enable different account types, to be controlled remotely
 - To streamline workflows using token transfer and interchain accounts in combination
+- To enable scalable and efficient account creation

 ## Scope